paymennt/docs/community/1-account/4-kyc.md

   * Business trade license
   * Proof of online presence (e.g., website, social media profiles)
   * Power of Attorney (if applicable)
-  * Memorandum of Association (MoA) (For company with 2 or more shareholders)
+  * Memorandum of Association (MoA) (For a company with 2 or more shareholders)
-  * Bank account proof such as Bank statement within 6 months
+  * Bank account proof such as a Bank statement within 6 months
 * **Additional documents:** Depending on the merchant’s category and risk level, additional documentation may be requested, such as:
   * Lease contract for the business premises
   * Other relevant documents based on the nature of the business and associated risks